Security

 GDAL is the documented exception: its Python wheel must match the GDAL native version installed on the host, so it is installed separately against the detected version.
 The native side is pinned via the init script (see below).

-Pinned GDAL native + fingerprint-pinned PPA key
+Pinned GDAL native + multi-layer trust chain

 Hardened, ephemeral CI runners